 The block of soil is stabilized by introducing reinforcement layers into the soil mass behind the facing units.
 The larger the stabilized soil mass, the more soil can be retained or held back.
-The geogrid in the soil extends past the theoretical failure plane and serves to create a large, rectangular mass of block and soil, restraining the retained soil.
+The geogrid in the soil extends past the theoretical failure plane and serves to create a large, coherent gravity mass of block, geogrid, and soil, to resist the forces exerted by the retained soil.